Red Line 7000: Filming

-Reception
+Reception and legacy

 The Los Angeles Times called it "rapid, exciting entertainment."

 In 1967 Hawks said it was a mistake to cast so many newcomers in the film.
 "Newcomers are good when you have some competent people to hold them up," he said.
 "That's why I wouldn't try Red Line 7000 again.
 It's always been a habit of mine to put new people with pros.
 It holds them together, gives them a key to tempo.
 There was nobody for them to take a cue from in Red Line."
 Filmink magazine later noted of the cast "Caan was the only one to make it and watching Red Line 7000 today it’s not hard to see why: he’s terrific, a believable jock (something which made him a rarity among Hollywood stars, along with Burt Reynolds), sensitive, tormented, sympathetic despite playing a character who when you analyse it is rape-y and loathsome."

 The director later said he did not like the movie, feeling it was a problem cutting between stories.
 "When I got people interested in two people I cut over and started to work with two more and when the audience got interested in them I went over to two others and pretty soon the audience got disgusted and I got disgusted too," said Hawks.
 "To be serious I think there were some pretty good things in it but as a piece of entertainment I don't think I did a good job.
 I think there were some individual scenes that were pretty good and there were a lot of great race scenes.
 But I'm not proud of the picture as a whole."

 Caan later called the film "a joke".

+Cahiers du Cinéma placed the film in 9th place on their top 10 list of 1966.

 Quentin Tarantino is a fan of the film:

 If I were to direct a racing movie I would look to mimic a lot of that Sixties AIP flavour.
 I would probably draw inspiration from Howard Hawks' Red Line 7000 ...
 It's not pretentious, like Grand Prix and stuff, but the story isn't dissimilar.
 It's got soap opera with everyone trying to sleep with everyone else, but it's done in a fun way.
 It actually plays like a really great Elvis Presley movie.
 Elvis' racing movies were good but not this good.
 I like the way that Red Line 7000 has a community of characters all staying in this Holiday Inn together and hanging out.
 That's a cool platform.